The government says its mission is backed by Libya's UN-recognized unity government based in Tripoli

 Italy could be implicated in denying people's right to leave any country and interfering with the right to seek asylum under the EU Charter of Fundamental Rights.
 Libya has not ratified the international refugee convention and does not have a functioning asylum system.

 The waves of migrants have become a conservative talking point against the center-left government, which has found itself increasingly on the defensive as elections approach.
-The crisis has stoked tensions between Italy and its European Union partners, who have been unwilling to share the burden of migrants flowing into the nation, even as many of the migrants seek destinations farther north among Europe’s richer countries.
+The crisis has stoked tensions between Italy and its European Union partners, who have been unwilling to share the burden of migrants flowing IGNORE INTO the nation, even as many of the migrants seek destinations farther north among Europe’s richer countries.

 Italy and its struggling economy, much like Spain and Greece, cannot sustain hundreds of thousands of people without help.
 In fact, there is no political nor popular will to keep the sub-Saharan Africans in the country, with polls showing that over 60 percent of Italians believing that immigration not only makes their country a worse place to live in, but also more dangerous.